DEFRA/adp-documentation/docs/Platform-Architecture/platform-azure-services/ai-services.md

 - View the resource in Azure Portal
 - View the resource endpoint under “Keys and Endpoint” but not the keys.
 - View the resource and associated model deployments in Azure OpenAI Studio
-- View what models are available for deployment in Azure OpenAI Studio
+- View available models for deployment in Azure OpenAI Studio
 - Use the Chat, Completions, and DALL-E (preview) playground experiences with any models that have already been deployed to this Azure OpenAI resource.

 !!! note

-    Dev plus environments, APIM endpoints will not be exposed to local developer access and will only remain accessible to ADP Azure services or authenticated Delivery project's services only.
+    In Dev plus environments, APIM endpoints will not be exposed for local developer access.
+They will remain accessible only to ADP Azure services or authenticated Delivery project's services.

 #### Monitoring

-Uses APIM to increase monitoring of the usage of OpenAI per service you can use an [OpenAI Emit Token Metric policy](https://learn.microsoft.com/en-us/azure/api-management/azure-openai-emit-token-metric-policy) to send metrics to Application Insights about consumption of large language model tokens through Azure OpenAI Service APIs.
+APIM is used to enhance the monitoring of OpenAI usage per service.
+You can utilise an [OpenAI Emit Token Metric policy](https://learn.microsoft.com/en-us/azure/api-management/azure-openai-emit-token-metric-policy) to send metrics to Application Insights about consumption of large language model tokens through Azure OpenAI Service APIs.
 Token count metrics include: Total Tokens, Prompt Tokens, and Completion Tokens with additional dimensions such as the User ID and API ID.
-Using these metrics, ADP can monitor the usage per service which can be used by the project delivery teams and ADP to infer usage and potentially request more quota if required but also for billing purposes.
+By leveraging these metrics, ADP can monitor usage per service.
+This information can be utilized by both the project delivery teams and ADP to infer usage, potentially request additional quota if required, and for billing purposes.

-For monitoring Azure Open AI directly we enable the [Azure OpenAI Service Diagnostic Logs](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/monitoring) to monitor the usage of the AI services directly.
-This log data will be stored in to Azure Monitor (Log Analytics Workspace) where ADP and the delivery projects will be able to gain insights such as:
+To monitor Azure Open AI directly we enable the [Azure OpenAI Service Diagnostic Logs](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/monitoring).
+This allows us to monitor the usage of the AI services directly.
+The log data is stored in Azure Monitor (Log Analytics Workspace), where both ADP and the delivery projects can gain insights such as:

 - Azure OpenAI Requests: Total number of calls made to the Azure OpenAI API over a period of time.
 - Generated Completion Tokens: Number of generated tokens (output) from an Azure OpenAI model.